0XDE57/pie-adblock-rules/README.md

 DO NOT USE PAYPAL
 -
 Paypal has a history of screwing people over.
-This is well documented here (and in subsequent linked vidoes in the drescrtion):
+This is well documented here (and in subsequent linked videos in the description):
 * https://www.youtube.com/watch?v=izuM2e7B8Mo

 above is my notes. below is original readme: